JaydipZala/RoomMigration/README.md

 # RoomMigration
-Android Room database example with migration for all tables.
+Android Room database example with migration for all types of changes in tables.